Zack Littell

 Zachary Stuart Littell (born October 5, 1995) is an American professional baseball pitcher who is a free agent.
-He has previously played in Major League Baseball (MLB) for the Minnesota Twins, San Francisco Giants, Boston Red Sox, Tampa Bay Rays, and Cincinnati Reds.
+He has previously played in Major League Baseball (MLB) for the Minnesota Twins, San Francisco Giants, Boston Red Sox, Tampa Bay Rays, Cincinnati Reds, Washington Nationals, and Arizona Diamondbacks.
 Littell was selected by the Seattle Mariners in the 11th round of the 2013 MLB draft and made his MLB debut with the Twins in 2018.

 Early life

 Littell attended Eastern Alamance High School in Mebane, North Carolina.

 Professional career

 Seattle Mariners (2013–2017)

 The Seattle Mariners selected Littell in the 11th round of the 2013 Major League Baseball draft.
 He signed with Seattle, forgoing his commitment to play college baseball at Appalachian State University.
 Littell made his professional debut with the Rookie-level Arizona League Mariners.
 He was 0–6 with a 5.94 earned run average (ERA) and a 1.560 walks plus hits per inning pitched (WHIP) in 33 1/3 innings in 2013.

 He pitched in 2014 for the Advanced Rookie League Pulaski Mariners, going 5–5 with a 4.52 ERA in 13 starts.
 Littell pitched in 2015 for the Single-A Clinton LumberKings, compiling a 3–6 record and 3.91 ERA in 21 starts.

 He started 2016 with Clinton, and was promoted to the Bakersfield Blaze in July.
 In 28 total games (27 starts) between the two clubs, Littell collected a 13–6 record, 2.66 ERA, and 1.16 WHIP.